 I’d like to start off with some great George Washington math resources.
 Every elementary teacher and parent knows that getting those basic math facts ingrained into the minds of students takes a bit of work.
 These George Washington Presidents Day puzzles are the perfect (and fun!) way to practice.
 There are different types to choose from, enabling you to challenge your higher students while allowing your other kids to practice at their appropriate level as well.

 Various George Washington Presidents Day activities are available below.
 Click on the one/s that are most appropriate for your students.
+Please note there are puzzles with 13 and 20 pieces.
+This makes these great for differentiation!

 Create YOUR OWN George Washington Puzzles on ANY Subject!